TomShlaim/mcp-sample/README.md

 ## Features

 - Get active weather alerts for any US state
-- Get detailed weather forecasts for any location using latitude and longitude
+- Get detailed weather forecasts for any location using latitude and longitude within the US
 - Uses official NWS API for accurate and reliable data
 - Runs as an MCP server for seamless integration
-A Python-based weather application that provides weather alerts and forecasts using the National Weather Service (NWS) API.

-## Features
+## Important Note

-- Get active weather alerts for any US state
-- Get detailed weather forecasts for any location using latitude and longitude
-- Uses official NWS API for accurate and reliable data
-- Runs as an MCP server for seamless integration
+This application uses the National Weather Service (NWS) API, which only provides weather data for locations within the United States.
+For international weather data, you would need to modify the application to use a different weather service API.

 ## Installation